Recognition of same-sex unions in Uganda: Religious performance

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Uganda Episcopal Conference condemned the declaration, issuing a statement that "the blessing which the Declaration says could be given to everyone refers to prayers that people may request for.
 For those in the state of sin, the prayers are meant to lead them to conversion.
 Therefore, the prayers for persons in same-sex relationships are not intended to legitimize their way of life, but to lead them on the path of conversion."

 The Church of Uganda, part of the Anglican Communion, is strongly opposed to same-sex unions.
+In 2005, Archbishop Henry Luke Orombi criticised the Church of England's acceptance of clergy in same-sex civil partnerships.
 Bishops Stephen Kaziimba and Stanley Ntagali expressed support for the Anti-Homosexuality Act, 2023.
 In 2013, Ntagali disapproved of the Church of England's decision to allow clergy in civil partnerships to become bishops.
 He said, "It is very discouraging to hear that the Church of England, which once brought the Gospel of Jesus Christ to Uganda, has taken such a significant step away from that very gospel that brought life, light, and hope to us."
 In 2023, Kaziimba criticized the Church of England's decision to allow clergy to bless same-sex civil marriages.
+Subsequently, the Church of Uganda co-signed a statement that it would "no longer [be] able to recognize" the Archbishop of Canterbury as the leader of the Anglican Communion.
+The Presbyterian Church in Uganda and the Baptist Union of Uganda also oppose same-sex unions.